 SOUND ART HAS BECOME ONE OF THE MOST SIGNIFICANT FIELDS IN 21ST CENTURY ART.”
 Peter Weibel

-Seasonal programmes four times a year under the auspices of the “Klangfest” festival aim to manifest complex sensory perception for audiences and artists alike.
+Seasonal programmes four times a year under the auspices of the “Klangzeit” festival aim to manifest complex sensory perception for audiences and artists alike.
 Far from the urban din, the natural ambience of the Klanggarten, in front of the Klanghaus, offers a unique and concentrated space inviting listeners into the exciting world of new forms of musical expression.

 The programme never follows simple, one-dimensional concepts, but always strives to promote discourse between various different media whilst involving the local art scene and the surrounding area in order to encourage a long-term engagement with, and openness and consciousness for culture beyond the mainstream.
 Artists from various disciplines and cultural backgrounds are brought together at the Klanghaus.
 They develop projects together with regional artists such as the local brass band; projects that are presented to the rural and urban audiences who come to the Klanghaus festivals four times a year.
 The presentations start in the afternoon and go on late into the night.
 The setting enables the audience to enter into conversation and personal exchange with the artists.
 The gastronomic accompaniment from the region contributes significantly to the aesthetic and authentic atmosphere.
 The festivals are an expression of a shared search for new terrain, which can lead to irritation and throws up new questions, demanding an overhaul of “traditional” approaches, leaving audience and artists with lasting food for thought.
-The Klanghaus Untergreith provides an innovative platform for experimental performance art in the region and presents significant cultural work in the countryside, artwork which is usually only seen in cities, involving the rural population in the process.
+The Klanghaus Sankt Johann provides an innovative platform for experimental performance art in the region and presents significant cultural work in the countryside, artwork which is usually only seen in cities, involving the rural population in the process.
 The projects bring artists and visitors together in an intimate ambience.
 International musicians, composers, dancers and sound artists come into contact with the region.
 The local council, St. Johann im Saggautal, with its schools and brass bands, are actively involved in programming various events.

 FOCUS POINTS